bear-metal/bear-metal/source/_posts/2015-02-20-rails-garbage-collection-tuning-approaches.markdown

 published: false
 ---

 MRI maintainers have put a tremendous amount of work into improving the garbage collector in Ruby 2.0 through 2.2.
 The engine has thus gained a lot more horsepower.
 However, it's still not trivial to get the most out of it.
+In this post we're going to gain a better understanding of how and what to tune for.

 Koichi Sasada (_ko1, Ruby MRI maintainer) famously mentioned in a [presentation (slide 89)](http://www.atdot.net/~ko1/activities/2014_rubyconf_ph_pub.pdf):